-- The degree to which the conduct affected the student's education or the employee's employment; - The type(s) of harassment (for example, whether it was verbal and/or physical); - The frequency and duration of the harassing conduct;

-- The identity of, and relationship between, the alleged harasser and the subject of the harassment; - The number of individuals engaged in the harassing conduct (for example, a group of students targeting a single student); and - The setting(s) and context(s) in which the harassing conduct occurred.
+- The degree to which the conduct affected the student's education or the employee's employment; - The type(s) of harassment (for example, whether it was verbal and/or physical); - The frequency and duration of the harassing conduct; - The identity of, and relationship between, the alleged harasser and the subject of the harassment; - The number of individuals engaged in the harassing conduct (for example, a group of students targeting a single student); and - The setting(s) and context(s) in which the harassing conduct occurred.

 Generally, the more severe the conduct, the less need there is to show a repetitive series of incidents to establish a hostile environment, particularly if the harassment was physical.
 Harassing conduct may violate this Policy if, for multiple instances of conduct, it is so pervasive that when viewed from an objective standard of a similarly-situated reasonable person, it substantially and adversely affected the targeted student's or employee's educational or employment opportunities or benefits.
-A single incident of harassing conduct may violate this Policy if the conduct is so severe that, when viewed from an objective standard of a similarly-situated reasonable person, it substantially and adversely affected the targeted student's or employee's standard of a similarly-situated reasonable person, it substantially and adversely affected the targeted student's or employee's standard of a similarly-situated reasonable person, it substantially and adversely affected the targeted student's or employee's equal access to educational or employment opportunities or benefits.
+A single incident of harassing conduct may violate this Policy if the conduct is so severe that, when viewed from an objective standard of a similarly-situated reasonable person, it substantially and adversely affected the targeted student's or employee's equal access to educational or employment opportunities or benefits.